 Students should wear comfortable clothes, suitable for playing, exploring and messy activities.
-On cooler days we still go outside, so suitable outerwear is important.
+On cooler days we will still go outside, so suitable outerwear is important.
 Please put your name on all items.
 Our Lost and Found will be donated after a month.
-Shoes can include athletic, sturdy, robber sole shoes or sandals with heel straps.
+Shoes can include athletic, sturdy, rubber sole shoes, sandals or crocs are acceptable, with heel straps.
 No flip flops, or boots of any kind are allowed-they are not safe on the playground or stairs!